-The Partnership engages with the Barwon community throughout the year and takes our region’s priorities annually to the Victorian Government, through a meeting with the Rural and Regional Ministerial Committee.
+The Partnership engages with the Barwon community throughout the year and takes our region’s priorities annually to the Victorian Government.

 Over time, the Partnership has been able to refine the region’s priorities as it has consulted further.